$p$-adic framed braids II: A topological Markov trace

 Analogous requirements apply to $\tau_{p^{\infty}}(\alpha g_n^{-1})$, for $\alpha \in {\rm Y}_{p^{\infty},n}(u)$.
 Here we have:

 By Lemma~\ref{engn} (i) and (ii), we only need further that the traces ${\rm tr}_d$ and $\tau_{p^{\infty}}$ satisfy the multiplicative properties:

 and

 With these properties we could then define framed link invariants using the same method as for defining the Jones polynomial\cite{jo}.
-Unfortunately, we do not have a nice formula for ${\rm tr}_d(\alpha \, e_{d,n})$, and this causes the same problem for $\tau_{p^{\infty}}(\alpha e_n)$.
+Unfortunately, we do not have a nice formula for ${\rm tr}_d(\alpha \, e_{d,n})$, and this causes a similar problem for $\tau_{p^{\infty}}(\alpha e_n)$.
 The reason is that the element $e_{d,n}$ involves the $n$th strand of the braid $\alpha$.